 The summary generation shouldn’t take too long.
 You may need to refresh your screen.
 When it completes, you can click back on the FASTQ object and scroll to the bottom of the page to see a short peek at the data in each of the FASTQ files in the object.
 These summaries can be useful for troubleshooting.

 Now, we’ll process the raw data into something more interesting.

 Processing 16S data¶

-Scroll back up and click on the “[user’s_name](FASTQ)” artifact, and select “Process”.
+Scroll back up and click on the “CMI tutorial - 14 skin samples(FASTQ)” artifact, and select “Process”.
 Below the files network, you will now see a “Choose command” dropdown menu.
 Based on the type of object, this dropdown menu will give a you a list of available processing steps.

 For 16S “FASTQ” objects, the only available command is “Split libraries FASTQ”.
 The converts the raw FASTQ data into the file format used by Qiita for further analysis (you can read more extensively about this file type here).